 Olives are the earliest crop known to be cultivated by humans, having been grown and harvested for at least six thousand years.

-In local gardens, their familiar grey-green foliage lends an immediate air of classic antiquity.
-Once very popular, pressing and curing olives at home has become something of a distant memory.
-However, for the more adventurous foodie that has access to productive trees, it can be a richly rewarding pastime.
+In local gardens, their familiar grey-green foliage lends an immediate air of classical antiquity.
+But pressing and curing olives at home has become something of the past.
+For the adventurous foodie, though with access to productive trees, it can be a richly rewarding pastime.

-If you already have a fruiting olive tree or two in your yard then you’ll be happy to know that olive trees are not that picky—they’re easy to grow.
+You may already have a fruiting olive tree or two in your yard and wondered about how to bring it into production.
+Olive trees are not that picky—they’re easy to grow.
 If you don’t know what variety your tree is, some trial and error with harvesting and curing might be in order.
-Olive trees can be purchased in a wide range of sizes and prices, and can be planted year-round.
+Olive trees can be purchased in a wide range of sizes and prices and planted year-round.

 Whether the final product is olives eaten out of hand or drizzled from golden bottles of silky oil, harvesting and processing olives at home is a nutritional, gratifying reconnection with a deep agricultural and culinary history.